acromondx/acromond/README.md

 - 👋 Hi, I’m Gideon Acromond!
 - 👀 I’m interested in Machine Learning and Computer Vision.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💎 I’m currently learning how to make a good coffe and behave normally :)

 <!---
 acromondx/acromondx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.